 On some models, there will be an inverter as part of the power supply and one or two 12-volt DC batteries to provide power during travel.
 An inverter will be included with the energy supply.
-It is very important to not hook-up the battery backward.
+It is very important to NOT hook-up the battery backward.
 There are no fuses or other safeties installed as protectors for the invertor.

-Solar Receptacle Panel
+Portable Solar Panel Receptacle

-This RV may be optioned with a portable solar panel installed on the wall of the unit.
+A portable solar panel receptacle is installed on the wall of the unit.
 Solar panels are available through aftermarket dealers only.
 The main function is keeping any auxiliary battery charged while camping.